brezlord/iDRAC7_fan_control/README.md

 If monitored temperature is below 35deg C set fan control to manual and set fan speed to predetermined value.<br>
 The tower servers T320, T420 & T620 inlet temperature sensor is after the HDDs so temperature will be higher than the ambient temperature.<br>

-As you may have found out when you cross flash a Dell H310 raid controller to IT mode and as soon as the iDRAC detects a that a drive has been inserted the fans spin up and get loud even when the ambient temperature is low, say 20deg  C. This is as designed by Dell, which sucks.
+As you may have discovered, when you cross flash a Dell H310 raid controller to IT mode and as soon as the iDRAC detects that a drive has been inserted the fans spin up and get loud even when the ambient temperature is low, say 20deg  C. This is as designed by Dell, which sucks.

-Directly from page 30 PowerEdge T320 Technical Guide
+#### Directly from page 30 PowerEdge T320 Technical Guide

 *RAID Setup with PERC H310: A system configured as non-RAID has a higher noise level than a system configured as RAID.
 With non-RAID, the temperature of the hard disk drives is not monitored, which causes the fan speed to be higher to ensure sufficient cooling resulting in higher noise level*

-There is no warranty and you use this scrip at your own risk.
-Please ensure you review the temperature setpoints for your use case to ensure your hard drives are kept at your desired temperature.
-You can change the temperature set points in the script to suit your needs.
+There is no warranty provided and you use this scrip at your own risk.
+Please ensure you review the temperature setpoints for your use case to ensure your hard drives are kept at your desired temperature, change the setpoints as needed.
+I suggest that you trend you HDD temps to validate your setting and that you setup alarms in TrueNAS so that you get warnings if the HDD temperatures get to high.

 I use this script on a Dell T320 running TrueNAS 12 and it work great.
 The server lives in my garage, which in Western Australia can get into the low 40s deg C.